Daihatsu to Compensate Subcontractors Too over Production Halt

 - Русский

 Tokyo, Dec.
-28 (Jiji Press)--Daihatsu Motor Co. said Thursday that it will compensate not only prime contractors but subcontractors as well for losses stemming from its production suspension triggered by fraudulent safety tests.
+28 (Jiji Press)--Japan's Daihatsu Motor Co. said Thursday that it will compensate not only prime contractors but subcontractors for losses stemming from its production suspension following fraudulent safety tests.

-The Japanese automaker is expected to pay compensation to over 5,000 suppliers, consisting of 4,000 or more suppliers directly linked with Daihatsu's production and 1,000 or more suppliers that are not.
+The automaker is expected to pay compensation to over 5,000 companies it has dealings with, namely some 4,000 suppliers, including 423 prime contractors, and about 1,000 businesses not directly linked with Daihatsu's production, including trucking and trading companies.

-Parent company Toyota Motor Corp. will make all-out efforts to help Daihatsu pay compensation, Toyota Operating Officer Jun Nagata told a briefing session the same day.
-"Toyota will support Daihatsu thoroughly on the financial front if requested," he said.
+Compensation will be paid for supplies that were ordered by Daihatsu but cannot be delivered because of the suspension.
+Daihatsu will also compensate for losses of wages for regular and nonregular employees at affected companies.

-Compensation will be paid to the suppliers for components requested by Daihatsu but not actually supplied.
-Daihatsu will also compensate for losses of wages for regular and nonregular employees at the suppliers.
+At briefings held by Daihatsu for such companies so far, many participants asked what will happen to the suspended plants from February 2024.
+Daihatsu has decided to suspend the operations at all of its four vehicle assembly plants in Japan at least until the end of January.

-Daihatsu's call center to deal with the problem will be available even in the year-end and New Year holiday period.
+Concerns were also voiced at hearings conducted by local governments in areas hosting Daihatsu plants.
+An official from a business in the central Japan prefecture of Shiga, which hosts an assembly plant, said that the company's employees are left with nothing to do due to the lack of Daihatsu-related work.

 [Copyright The Jiji Press, Ltd.]